 Cimarron was indeed a wild place and the names of most of the people killed in or around the hotel between 1872 and 1884 are known, as are the names of the killers.
 Henri Lambert himself shot two people and, in the mid 1870’s, it was apparently not uncommon to be asked, "Who was killed at Lambert's last night?"
 But it is worth considering that the notorious Texas gunfighter, rancher, and outlaw Clay Allison is credited with killing 11 people at the St. James Hotel, which means that, without Mr. Allison, the place would’ve been much less violent.
 Still, numerous bullet holes remain in the saloon’s tin ceiling to bear witness to the rough times.

 If you believe what’s been written, you’d think that many (if not most!) of the major figures of the Wild West stayed at the St. James Hotel.
 Here it’s often difficult to separate fact from fiction, but I’ll try my best and, if anyone can further verify or deny these claims, please do so.
 First, it’s said that Jesse James stayed at the hotel, but that’s probably not true as there is no evidence that Jesse James ever came through northern New Mexico.
 Annie Oakley, also reported to have spent time at the St. James, never visited New Mexico at all.
+The story is that Annie Oakley was passing through with Buffalo Bill Cody while they worked on putting together a Wild West Show,

 It’s useful to know who really stayed at the St. James Hotel so that, in the event of a haunting, you can better guess whose ghost you’re dealing with.
 Jesse James?
 Not likely.
 Henri’s wife, Mary Lambert?
 Quite possibly, especially if you’re in room 17 and there’s an overpowering odor of rose perfume.